 Most real estate agents, brokers and teams are well aware of the power of the online review.
 Whether you get your reviews on Zillow, Yelp, Google or your own real estate website, you should maximize every testimonial.

 For Google to recognize the copy as a review, all of your reviews should have the proper schema and an aggregate rating.
 Be careful, if you tag the reviews on your site incorrectly, it may look to Google as if you are copying an existing review and trying to get credit for two.

 Need SEO for Your Real Estate Website?

-One Click SEO, formally DEAN Knows, just doesn’t to pretend to understand real estate marketing.
+One Click SEO, formally DEAN Knows, just doesn’t to pretend to understand real estate marketing, we have been deep in it for almost two decades.
 Dean Cacioppo was a licensed real estate instructor for 8 years and has been a REALTOR for over 17 years and handled technology for real estate firms with up to 5,000 agents.
 With decades of experience in all aspects of real estate technology company owners.
 We understand that having your real estate website show up for a major real estate search term shows market dominance.

 Ranking for a search term that gets thousands of searches per month is the best advertising you can get for growing a real estate brokerage and recruiting agents.
 The name recognition for your real estate brand is elevated when squeezed between Zillow, Trulia and Realtor.com.
 Ranking for either major real estate terms or thousands of real estate keywords is a game changer from not only a lead generation aspect but a branding perspective.